Optional Practical Training (OPT)

 - Photocopy of F-1 Visa or Change of Status I-797 receipt if you changed status to F-1 inside the U.S.

 - Printout of I-94 from i94.cbp.dhs.gov/I94.

 - Photocopy of I-20s issued for CPT or previous OPT

 - Photocopy of previous EAD cards (if applicable)

-Your advisor will review your request and issue two new I-20s with the OPT recommendation (one for your personal record, and one to be signed and mailed with your application).
-This will require an in-person appointment.
+- Your advisor will review your request and issue two new I-20s with the OPT recommendation.
+One will be for your personal record and one will be signed and mailed with your application.

-Mail all application materials with new signed I-20 with OPT recommendation to USCIS.
-For mailing addresses see below.
+- Submit all application materials including the new signed I-20 with OPT recommendation to USCIS.
+For mailing addresses of paper applications see below.

 Processing Times and Application Status

 Approximately two weeks after submitting your application, you should receive a paper notice (I-797 Notice of Action) by post mail.
 This is informing you that USCIS has received your application for processing.
 Keep this notice.
 Also take notice of the receipt number located on the upper left hand side of the document.
 You can use your receipt number to track your case status online.